 What's better is all about what’s important to you and you alone!
 But there is another high-quality, near-colorless gemstone with tons of sparkle on the market to give diamond a run for its money—moissanite!

-The picture above is of my 1ct moissanite white gold solstice ring, sitting atop an orange.
-Looks like a diamond, doesn't it?
+My 1ct moissanite white gold solstice ring looks like a diamond.
 This ring was purchased second-hand and was the test piece I wore to prove to my now-husband that moissanite was the way to go for my engagement ring.
 It just made sense financially, and I have an extremely beautiful ring that is often admired by complete strangers.

 Happy gemstone shopping, and if it's a moissanite engagement ring you're looking for, a very big congratulations to you!